srctaha/recipes-for-data-analysis/1-general.md

 At worst, you build momentum in your work and get familiar with the contents, quirks, and limitations of the data that you have to deal with later.
 At best, you and your client learn something new in a very short period of time.

-### Sit on the table until the very end
+### Sit at the table until the very end
 Outputs of a data analyst are:
 1. A logically and numerically sound analysis
 2. A short list of *call-to-action* items, each of which is
     + easy-to-understand
     + realistic
-    + consistent with the client's existing strategy -- *at least to some degree*
+    + consistent with the client's existing strategy — *at least to some degree*
 3. A seat on the table where
     + proposed *call-to-action* items will be prioritized
     + execution plans will be created